 Although the indirect method in periodic trajectory optimization has been used in fields such as aerospace~\citep{Gilbert1981, Speyer1996} and hybrid systems in chemical processes~\citep{Horn1967}, it has not achieved the same popularity as the direct method.
 An example from legged locomotion is the work by \cite{Channon1996} on bipedal walking.
 However, this work utilized collocation techniques, a common approach for extending the convergence region of the indirect method~\citep{Stryk1992}.
 Unfortunately, combining the indirect method with collocation or fixed step-size shooting diminishes its core advantage, making it nearly equivalent to the direct method in terms of accuracy~\citep{Ross2020}, and thus losing its potential for achieving higher precision in solving optimal control problems.
 In addition, \cite{Channon1996} does not incorporate cost functions that normalize over the period of the gait cycle.
-These cost functions, commonly used in periodic trajectory optimization \citep{Colonius1988, Speyer1984, Horn1967}, are crucial in assessing measures like cost of transport, which are key performance metrics in legged locomotion.
+These cost functions, commonly used in periodic trajectory optimization \citep{Colonius1988, Speyer1984, Horn1967}, are crucial in assessing measures such as the cost of transport, which is a key performance metric in legged locomotion.